cchudzicki-ocw-testing/18.05-spring-2022/content/pages/class-1-counting.md

 ---
 content_type: page
 description: 'Class 1: Introduction to Probability and Statistics'
-draft: false
+draft: true
-title: 'Class 1: Introduction to Probability and Statistics'
+title: 'Class 1: Introduction to Probability and Statistics (TO BE DELETED)'
 uid: 9df38ae8-8eec-4d2f-b7b4-815ce150cde3
 ---
 ## Topic 1: Introduction to Probability and Statistics